CarmenN0844A/Form-Validation/README.md

-# 🧾 Form Validation
+# 📝 Basic Form Validation

-A lightweight and flexible JavaScript-based form validation library to handle client-side input validation for web forms.
-This project ensures clean user input, reduces errors, and improves UX by providing real-time validation feedback.
+A simple web-based project to understand and implement form validation using **HTML**, **CSS**, and **JavaScript**.
+This project is created to strengthen core web development fundamentals.

-## 🚀 Features
+## 🚀 Overview

+This project includes:
+- A sample HTML form with inputs like name, email, password, etc.
+- Styling with basic CSS for better user experience
-- ✅ Real-time form validation
+- JavaScript for validating form fields before submission
-- ✏️ Custom validation rules
-- 🔔 Instant error messages
-- 📦 Lightweight and dependency-free
-- 🔒 Secure and sanitized input handling
-- 🌐 Easily integrable into any frontend stack (HTML, JS, React, etc.)

-## 📁 Project Structure
+## 📂 Project Structure